keptn-contrib/dynatrace-service/documentation/project-setup.md

 # Set up a Keptn project to use Dynatrace monitoring

 To use the dynatrace-service in a new or existing Keptn project, create a Kubernetes secret for accessing a Dynatrace tenant, add a dynatrace-service configuration file (`dynatrace/dynatrace.conf.yaml`) to the project's Git repository, and execute `keptn configure monitoring` using the Keptn CLI.
-Those steps are described in detail below.
+These steps are described in detail in the sections below.

 ## Prerequisite: Keptn project